mikee47/HardwareSPI/README.rst

 .. note::

-   SDI and SQI are not supported directly by hardware, but is implemented within the driver using the data phase only.
+   SDI and SQI are not supported directly by hardware, but is implemented within the driver using the address phase.
-   For 8-bit command and 24-bit address, this limits each transaction to 60 bytes.
+   In these modes, commands are limited to 8 bits.

    This seems to be consistent with the ESP32 IDF driver, as in ``spi_ll.h``::